spryker/spryker-docs/docs/pbc/all/dynamic-multistore/202307.0/dynamic-multistore.md

 ## Utilizing storefront APIs

-Normal Storefront APIs can be used to fetch data from the newly created store via a Store HTTP header, allowing access to Catalog Search or product details.
+Normal storefront APIs can be used to fetch data from the newly created store via a Store HTTP header, allowing access to Catalog Search or product details.

 ![storefront-api](https://spryker.s3.eu-central-1.amazonaws.com/docs/pbc/all/dynamic-multistore/dynamic-multistore.md/storefront-api.png)

 ## Spryker Cloud compatibility

-Spryker Cloud Commerce OS (SCCOS) is fully equipped to run the dynamic multistore setup, ensuring a seamless experience across different platforms.
+Spryker Cloud is fully equipped to run the dynamic multistore setup, ensuring a seamless experience across different platforms.

-Dynamic Multistore removes the complexity of managing multiple stores, providing an intuitive interface and streamlined processes to manage various aspects of store creation and management.
+Dynamic Multistore removes the complexity of managing multiple stores, providing an intuitive interface and streamlined processes to manage various store creation and management aspects.
 It's a key component in enhancing scalability and flexibility in e-commerce operations.